Fiorinal with Codeine III Side Effects

 Generic Name: aspirin / butalbital / caffeine / codeine

 Note: This page contains information about the side effects of aspirin / butalbital / caffeine / codeine.
 Some of the dosage forms included on this document may not apply to the brand name Fiorinal with Codeine III.

 For the Consumer

 Applies to aspirin / butalbital / caffeine / codeine: oral capsule

-Along with its needed effects, aspirin / butalbital / caffeine / codeine may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by aspirin / butalbital / caffeine / codeine.
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking aspirin / butalbital / caffeine / codeine:Rare
+You should check with your doctor immediately if any of these side effects occur when taking aspirin / butalbital / caffeine / codeine:Rare

 - Back, leg, or stomach pains